gewarren/docs/docs/framework/wcf/samples/service-identity-sample.md

 5. Copy the client program files to the client directory on the client computer.
 Also copy the Setup.bat, Cleanup.bat, and ImportServiceCert.bat files to the client.

 6. On the service, run `setup.bat service` in a Developer Command Prompt for Visual Studio opened with administrator privileges.
-Running `setup.bat` with the `service` argument creates a service certificate with the fully-qualified domain name of the computer and exports the service certificate to a file named Service.cer.
+Running `setup.bat` with the `service` argument creates a service certificate with the fully qualified domain name of the computer and exports the service certificate to a file named Service.cer.

 7. Copy the Service.cer file from the service directory to the client directory on the client computer.